hburden/DAT255/README.md

 Note that the amount of documentation will vary depending on project, but *every group* **must** submit some documentation.
 If you are unsure about what to document, consult your supervisor and check the sample project.

 Every *team member* should submit a brief evaluation of the members of the team, including themselves.
 Imagine that you have a budget of $10 per group member, including yourself (so, $50 for a group of 5).
 How would you distribute this "pay" among your group members, based on their value and contribution?
 Note that you are not allowed to pay everyone the same amount!
-Email your evaluation (name and amount for each group member not including yourself) to burden@cse.gu.se no later than Oct 30 17:00.
+Email your evaluation (name and amount for each group member *including* yourself) to burden@cse.gu.se no later than Oct 30 17:00.
 (The evaluation will not affect the group grade, it will only be used to determine individual variation within a group.
 However, if you do not submit this evaluation, you will not pass the course).

 You can find more information about the [grading policy][grading] in the wiki.